Privatix/dapp-proxy/README.md

 # Getting started

-These instruction will help you build and configure `dapp-prox`y adapter.
+These instruction will help you build and configure `dapp-proxy` adapter.

 ## Building executable